 What Is Transactional Analysis Theory?

 Transactional Analysis has had a tremendous impact on my life.
 It’s changed the way I think about who I am and how I relate to others.
-Over the next few weeks I intend to explore this theory and how we can all use it to change our lives for the better.

 In this post I am going to lay down the basic ideas behind Transactional Analysis (TA) theory.
 My aim is to do this in a way that anyone can understand, or in the words of Eric Berne, the originator of TA, it must be “understandable to an 8 year-old child, a mid-west farmer, and an M.I.T. professor.”